 Prior to his time in the Legislature Rich served as Woburn’s longest serving City Council President and was five times elected Alderman at Large.

-Rich also serves on the Board of the Woburn Friends of VNA, is a Board member of the Middlesex County Child Sexual Abuse Prevention Partnership and is an active member of the Woburn Elks and the Woburn Historical Society.
+Rich also serves on the Board of the Woburn Friends of VNA, is a Board member of the Middlesex County Child Sexual Abuse Prevention Partnership and is an active member of the Woburn Historical Society.